Finding and arranging

 You can only proceed to this step after (conditional) approval form the study advisor.

 After deciding on the topic of your choice, you have to register your project with the Education Office Astronomy using the Bachelor Research Project Registration Form.
 Please note that you are required to follow and complete all sections on the form in sequential order.
-To register your project, do the following:
+For a detailed step-by-step plan please visit the Bachelor Research Project page in Brightspace

 For practical matters and formal recording of your participation in the Bachelor Research Project, enrollment in the uSis and Brightspace systems is essential.